LiucijaSvink/stroke_and_health_markers_prediction/README.md

 - **Hypertension prediction**.
 Building and optimizing classification model predicting whether the person has hypertension or not.
 - **Average glucose level prediction**.
 Building and optimizing a regression model for glucose level prediction.
 - **BMI prediction**.
 Building and optimizing a regression model for BMI prediction.
-- **Stroke model deployment and value**.
-In this section, model deployment is introduced and the practical usability of the model is discussed.
+- **Stroke model value**.
+In this section, the practical usability of the model is discussed.